 The adrenal cortex produces various hormones, all of which are derived from cholesterol.
 Collectively these hormones are referred to as adrenal steroids.
 The adrenal cortex can be subdivided into three zones or layers.
 Starting from the outside and moving in, these zones are called the zona glomerulosa, the zona fasciculata, and the zona reticularis.
 The zona glomerulosa produces a number of hormones that are collectively known as mineralocorticoids, the most common is aldosterone.
 The production of aldosterone is controlled by angiotensin II and/or extracellular potassium.
-The actions of aldosterone are discussed in unit 7 on the kidneys.
 The zona fasciculata produces the glucocorticoids.
 The most common glucocorticoid in humans is cortisol.
 The zona reticularis produces androgens such as DHEA and androstenedione, which contribute to the male secondary sex characteristics. (androgens will be discussed in the unit on reproduction).